AaltoAsia/O-MI/docs/AuthenticationAuthorization.md

     2. Send and check that the result is `Unauthorized`
     3. Leave page open
 6. Open shell
-    1. Install httpie or use some other http client `sudo apt-get install httpie`
+    1. Install httpie or (the http client of your choice) `sudo apt-get install httpie`
     2. Add your email address as username `http POST :8001/v1/add-user username=your@test.email`
     3. Add allow write rule to your user (automatically created group) `http POST :8001/v1/set-permissions group=your@user.email_USERGROUP permissions:='[{"path":"Objects","request":"wcd","allow":true}]'`
 7. Go back to O-MI Node webclient and send again.
 You should see returnCode=200.

+### Read permissions

+By default, O-MI Node allows anyone to make any read requests.
+If some parts of O-DF should be hidden, follow these instructions.

+1. Make sure that you have basic installation done as described above.
+2. In [application.conf](https://github.com/AaltoAsia/O-MI#configuration-location) of O-MI Node:
+    1. Set `omi-service.allowRequestTypesForAll = []`
+    2. For anonymous users to get the default permissions from O-MI-Authorization:
+        ```
+        # to skip authentication when token is not found
+        omi-service.authAPI.v2.parameters.skipAuthenticationOnEmpty = ["token"]
+        # to set username to empty string when that happens
+        omi-service.authAPI.v2.parameters.initial.username = ""
+        ```
+3. Set some default permissions (change this to fit your needs): `http POST :8001/v1/set-permissions group=DEFAULT permissions:='[{"path":"Objects","request":"rc","allow":true},{"path":"Objects/private","request":"rc","allow":false]'`